michigan s yellow bird species

 4. Breeding behavior: Eastern Towhees are monogamous and form breeding pairs during the spring season.
 The male performs a courtship display, which includes hopping and fluttering to attract the female.
 Once the pair is formed, they build a nest on or near the ground, typically hidden in dense vegetation.
 The female lays a clutch of 2-6 eggs, which she incubates for about two weeks.
 Both parents are involved in feeding and caring for the young.

-See also Florida Cardinal Birds
+See also Illinois Birds of Prey

 Yellow Warbler: A Delicate Songbird of Michigan